Chart

 Manual installation

-npm i recharts
+npm install recharts tailwind-merge

 Hooks